BobString/Atlas-Android/README.md

 | ThreePartImage  | Handler for 3 part JPEG image, with preview & dimensions.
 By default, displays the preview image.
 On tap, downloads and renders the full resolution image |
 | SinglePartImage | Handler for any mime type that starts with `image` tag |

 We expect to add support for other handlers in future.
-If you would like to build a handler, please check this document.
+If you would like to build a handler, please check <a href="docs/Message-Handlers.md">doc on message handlers</a>.

 ###<a name="Identity"></a>Identity